metal-stack/metalctl/docs/metalctl_partition_list.md

 ```
   -h, --help            help for list
-      --order strings   order by (comma separated) column(s), sort direction can be changed by appending :asc or :desc behind the column identifier. possible values: id|name|description
+      --order strings   order by (comma separated) column(s), sort direction can be changed by appending :asc or :desc behind the column identifier. possible values: description|id|name
 ```

 ### Options inherited from parent commands